What Is Cervical Spondylosis?

 Wide Spectrum

-From asymptomatic to cervical myelopathy — severity varies enormously among individuals
+From asymptomatic to cervical myelopathy — severity varies enormously between individuals

 Pathophysiology